astravant/digitalgarden/_notes/daily-notes.md

 # December 9, 2020

 - One of management guru Peter Drucker’s most famous lines is “what gets measured gets managed.”
-- [Ice Therapy]: Scientific research has found that the body burns more energy when subjected to cold temperatures.

 # December 8, 2020